MEDIA

 This opinion piece from Pollination Singapore-based Managing Director Diego de Sartiges was originally published in The Business Times.

-IT IS no exaggeration to say modern Singapore has been built on shipping.
+It is no exaggeration to say modern Singapore has been built on shipping.
 The city-state’s port is the world’s second-largest in terms of freight handled; since 2015, Singapore has been ranked as the world’s top maritime capital.

 Singapore Maritime Week gets underway this week, amid major challenges in a global industry that is facing significant upheaval and needing to step up the current pace of change.